pqabelian/abec/README.md

 # abec
-A full node abe implementation written in Go (golang)
+A full node abel implementation written in Go (golang)